-We love being “right” don’t we?
-In the midst of an intense discussion (argument!) about something, we feel the surge of adrenaline when besting the other person.
-Who doesn’t love winning?
+Sometimes being right . . . insisting on how right we are . . . is very wrong.
+But, we love being “right” don’t we?
+In the midst of an intense discussion (argument!) about something, we feel the surge of adrenaline when besting the other person, and who doesn’t love winning?

 Hey, the facts were on my side.

 And then, there’s marriage – where the consequences of how that argument went down and our “rightness” have an immediate (negative) impact on just about everything.

 Do you truly care about the truth of what you were discussing with your husband or wife . . . or is it really about winning – about being the victor, again?
 Are you sure pressing your advantage wasn’t more about pride than what was best for your relationship?
 You don’t have to guess.
 In Proverbs 13:10 says, contention comes from pride.